The Advantages and Disadvantages of Managing an SMSF

-Managing an SMSF is something more, and more Australians are opting in for.
-In fact, according to the ATO, the number of SMSFs has been growing at almost 6% annually from 2012 – 2016.
+Managing an SMSF is something more, and more Australians are opting for.
+In fact, according to the ATO, the number of SMSFs has been growing by almost 6% annually from 2012 – 2016.
 However, it’s important to note that a self-managed super fund may not be for everyone.

 Check out our complete SMSF guide.

 A self-managed superannuation fund, or SMSF, is a type of private superannuation fund.
 It may include as many as four members, all of whom are required to hold the position of director or trustee.
 The members are accountable for all decisions made by the fund as well as the fund's continued compliance with all applicable laws.
 SMSFs are subject to regulation by the Australian Taxation Office.
 The regulations that govern SMSFs are the same as those that govern retail super funds; the main difference is that you take a far more hands-on approach to manage your retirement savings.

 What Are The Requirements For Setting Up A SMSF?

 The funds must be used solely for the purpose of retiring, and the following conditions must be met:

 - Maintain detailed records, and submit them for auditing to an SMSF-approved auditor.